Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Physical Experiments

-Table~\ref{tab:sliding} results suggest that the policy with the trained encoders achieve an average 73\% success rate on the three settings, while the baseline achieves an average 37\% success rate.
-The baseline performance drops significantly on the smaller knot, suggesting it's sensitive to the anomalies size, while our policy achieve similar success rates on both knots.
-Both policies achieve low success rates on the tumor detection due to the more subtle changes in the tactile readings.
+Results (Table~\ref{tab:sliding}) show that \algabbr{} achieves an average 73\% success rate on the three settings, while L2 distance achieves an average 37\% success rate.
+The baseline's performance is appreciable for prominent features like a large knot, but it is insufficiently sensitive for more subtle features like the smaller knot.
+Both techniques achieve lower success rates on lump detection due to the more subtle changes in the tactile readings, though \algabbr{} is more robust.